My Dog Killed a Groundhog: 10 Tips on What to Do Next

 5. Check Your Dog’s Vaccination Status

 If you know your dog is up-to-date with their vaccinations, including the rabies vaccine, you will have less to worry about.
 Checking their vaccine status is incredibly important; groundhogs carry rabies and other transmittable infections.
 Taking your dog’s vaccine card with you to the vet is also vital.
-The vet can have a quick look at all of their vaccines and decide whether or not they will need a booster after coming into contact with the groundhog.
+The vet can quickly look at all of their vaccines and decide whether or not they will need a booster after coming into contact with the groundhog.

 6. Take Your Dog To Their Vet